 Quilts are made to enjoy.
 Get them out of the closet or storage area and USE THEM!!!
 By providing proper care you can enjoy that quilt for many years to come.

-Wash quilt in warm water with a non-detergent soap such as Ivory flakes or Orvus paste on gentle cycle.
+Wash quilt in warm water with a non-detergent soap such as Ivory flakes, Dreft or Orvus Paste on gentle cycle.
 Dry in warm dryer (NOT HOT) until quilt is almost dry.
 Finish drying on a rack or clothesline.

 100% wool will felt when agitated in the washing machine or dryer.
 A front load washer will toss the item around, leading to felting.
 Your queen sized quilt will quickly become a doll quilt if you agitate the product in the washer or dryer.